Michelle Nixon: Style

 Nixon's overall style would be called Contemporary Bluegrass or Acoustic Country.
-She has a wide range of vocal and instrumental abilities and often performs both smooth ballads and hard driving Bluegrass.
-She is well known for performing classic country anthems and remaking them in her own style.
+She has a wide range of vocal and instrumental abilities and often performs both smooth ballads and hard driving bluegrass.
+She is known for performing classic country anthems and remaking them in her own style.
 In her performances and recording projects, she has shown her ability to shine as a solo vocalist as well as an outstanding ability to sing harmony that she learned as a girl singing gospel music.
 She performed and/or recorded projects with many bluegrass artist such as Jeanette Williams and Dale Ann Bradley as well as Country music performer and Grand Ole Opry star Bill Anderson.

 Personal life

 Nixon is married to Nick Nixon and she has three children – Tia, Chip and Trace.
 She balances a busy musical career and family life while still finding time for the great outdoors.
 She loves to spend her "spare" time gardening, fishing and camping.
 Her husband Nick is an acoustic country artist who collaborates with Nixon.
 He has most recently been listed as a band member in "Drive".

 In 2005 Nixon postponed her California tour due to an illness in the family.
 Her daughter was undergoing her fourth heart surgery.
 Due to her own personal experiences, Nixon has often worked with charity organizations such as the American Heart Association and the Shriners.
-For the past several years she has been the host for the Bluegrass in the Blue Ridge Bluegrass Festival in Luray, VA which is a fund raiser for the Shriners Hospitals for Children.
+For the past several years she has been the host for the Bluegrass in the Blue Ridge Bluegrass Festival in Luray, VA, which is a fundraiser for the Shriners Hospitals for Children.